 It really bothers me that there are real scammers out there.
 People who charge exorbitant amounts of money only to deliver a shitty product or who use weird manipulative tactics that teach people they are broken vs. whole, in order to get them to buy.

-I have had more than my fair share of conversations with women who are traumatized by a bad experience and feeling afraid to invest in working with me, because of said bad, previous experience with an out-of-integrity coach.
-(Luckily by the time we’re done working together, her faith is restored).
+I have had so many conversations with womxn who feel severely burned by a bad experience and are not totally frozen in mistrust when investing in working with another coach, because of said bad, previous experience with an out-of-integrity coach.
+(Luckily by the time we’re done working together, their faith is restored).

 But let’s dive a little deeper below the surface shall we?

 As a womxn who has worked with a very diverse group of womxn in the last 8 years, I see way too many womxn undervaluing themselves and working themselves to the bone, while not getting appropriately compensated for it.

 They do this because they are afraid of other people tearing them apart for charging the prices they feel are appropriate for their hard work, or calling them “uncaring” about social causes, or a “sell-out” because their soul genuinely feels called to offer higher priced programs.

 I want to lay down the case for why the price that you feel is the aligned, energy exchange for your own offering is not just perfectly okay, but important.

 And why, if you feel like tearing a womxn down for her prices, you might want to think again before you post a nasty comment without knowing the full story.

 In fact, I’m just going to come out and say it: most people who criticize, complain, and tear you down for your prices, have NO IDEA what it costs to run an actually successful, widely impactful, business.